Romé

 A Small Town With Serious Table Culture

 Waasmunster is not a name that travels far beyond East Flanders, yet the municipality has accumulated a concentration of serious restaurants that would be notable in a city twice its size.
 The pattern here follows a broader Belgian tendency: fine dining roots itself in smaller towns, where rents are lower, local producers are accessible, and regulars can sustain a kitchen that takes its work seriously.
-Romé, on Palingstraat 2, sits inside that pattern.
+Romé is a restaurant on Palingstraat 2 in Waasmunster, Belgium.
 It is one of several restaurants in Waasmunster operating at a level that rewards deliberate travel rather than casual discovery.

 Belgium's provincial fine-dining model has been well-documented in the context of institutions like Hof van Cleve - Floris Van Der Veken in Kruishoutem and Boury in Roeselare, both of which demonstrate that Flanders has long supported serious kitchens outside its major urban centres.
 Romé participates in that same geographic logic.
-The town is reachable from Ghent or Antwerp within a reasonable drive, making it viable as a destination meal rather than a neighbourhood habit.
+The town is reachable from Ghent or Antwerp within a reasonable drive, making it viable as a destination meal.

 The Cultural Grounding of Belgian Table Cooking